You can find this document as PDF here.

 $ phpenmod fpmmm

-and add smartctl to the sudoers file if you want to make use of smartctl:
+and add smartctl to the sudoers file if you want to make use of smartctl (machine module smart):

 $ cat << _EOF >/etc/sudoers.d/fpmmm root ALL=(root) NOPASSWD: /usr/sbin/smartctl _EOF